-The DC control has a number of sensors that continuously monitor the engine for abnormal conditions such as low oil pressure, high coolant temperature, high exhaust temperature, overspeed (option on MDL3), and lowcoolant level (option).
+The DC control has a number of sensors that continuously monitor the engine for abnormal conditions such as low oil pressure, high coolant temperature, high exhaust temperature and overspeed (option).
 If any one of these conditions occur, the fault breaker trips and stops the genset.
 See Figure 3-2.